Gene-Mating Dynamic Evolution Theory II: Global stability of N-gender-mating polyploid systems

 \section{Introduction}

+Dynamical (time-dependent) evolution of population percentages labeled by biological traits or genetic characteristics in a population system is a primary focus of studies for population genetics and evolutionary biology (\cite{{Wright},{Fisher},{Crowbook},book1, book2,book3} and references therein).
+Their governing laws involve genetics, which can be traced back to Mendel's foundational work in 1865 \cite{Mendel}.

-In a previous work\cite{1410.3456}, we had surveyed the time-evolution of genotype frequency in a 2-gender dioecious biploid population system.
+In a previous work \cite{1410.3456}, we had surveyed the time-evolution of genotype frequency in a 2-gender dioecious diploid population system.
 We derive our governing equations based on our four fundamental assumptions,

 (a)The mating of gene-holders is (approximately) closed in a population system.